Nexus-Mods/NexusMods.App/docs/games/0001-SkyrimSE.md

 BSAs are a collection of archived files that are loaded either if there is a plugin with the same name

-`Unofficial Skyrim Legendary Edition Patch.esp` -> `Unofficial Skyrim Legendary Edition Patch.bsa`
+`Unofficial Skyrim Special Edition Patch.esp` -> `Unofficial Skyrim Special Edition Patch.bsa`

 or same name followed by ellipsis: `<pluginName> - <something>.bsa`:

-eg. `Unofficial Skyrim Legendary Edition Patch - Textures.BSA`
+eg. `Unofficial Skyrim Special Edition Patch - Textures.BSA`

 (Note: different bethesda games have different loading behaviour for BSA files)